jeffpk62/tone-analyzer/case-studies.md

 Many companies are switching their customer support to Twitter.
 Twitter allows real-time answers, which helps to establish the brand as one with real people who care about their clients.

 IBM analyzed 333 customer support conversations on Twitter.
 The customers were satisfied with 240 of the conversations and not happy with 93 of the interactions.
 IBM measured satisfaction by reading through the conversations and labeling them.
-Responses were labeled "customer satisfied" when they solved the problem and the client seemed satisfied; they were labeled "customer not satisfied" when the problem was not addressed to the client's satisfaction.
+Responses were labeled "customer satisfied" when they solved the problem and the client seemed satisfied.
+They were labeled "customer not satisfied" when the problem was not addressed to the client's satisfaction.

 ### Goals
 {: #twitterResponsesGoals}

-Validate whether the tone of the conversations between the agent and the customer had any effect on overall customer satisfaction.
-Also identify the tone features that significantly impact customer satisfaction.
+Validate whether the tone of the conversation between the agent and the customer affected overall customer satisfaction.
+Also, identify the tone features that significantly impact customer satisfaction.

 ### Actions
 {: #twitterResponsesActions}